helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>I had one relative who passed away but fortunately none others.</h3 quote>
+<h3 quote align='center'>We have now under President Obama's leadership had 29 months in a row of private sector job growth.</h3 quote>

 ---